mcksarge/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: "Toys" was flagged as un recognized, corrected spelling.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Noticed :ID wasn't a permitted parameter in the server logs, then saw 500 error because json data wasn't being returned.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Saw 404 error, route for DELETE was missing, added :destroy route.